 Analytics is a source of crucial information for brands wishing to optimize their marketing ROI.
 WeChat owns invaluable data for businesses – the rich content (text, video, audio) users sent to your official account, the banners users clicked on, transactions they make, and QR code tracking, media they consume… This data can be synced with your offline CRM to create a 360-degree view of each customer.

 However, WeChat’s native backend system has some limitations:

 - Not easy to send targeted messages to segmented groups

 - Can’t schedule campaigns based on a specific schedule

-Compared to WeChat’s default backend, social CRM tools offer advanced capabilities to provide you with better understanding of customers by tracking and monitoring every interaction of customers with the brand across Wechat ecosystem.
+Compared to WeChat’s default backend, social CRM tools offer advanced capabilities to provide you with a better understanding of customers by tracking and monitoring every interaction of customers with the brand across the WeChat ecosystem.

-There are some social CRM tools on the market which you can check out:
+There are some social CRM tools on the market that you can check out:

 You can also build your own tool based on your specific needs in terms of data and marketing strategies.